Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 If you can demonstrate it in hours, repeatedly and under drill, you’ve effectively proven that your unified recovery architecture, logging, and processes are real, and that you’re operating at the speed the 2026 threat and regulatory environment now demands.

-Once you truly internalize that, you stop designing around the moment files get scrambled and start designing around the weeks of access and exfiltration beforehand: OAuth grants, quiet data movement, and SaaS-to-SaaS sprawl.
+That reframing changes what you build.
+Instead of designing around the moment files get scrambled, you design around the weeks of access and exfiltration that came before it: OAuth grants, quiet data movement, and SaaS-to-SaaS sprawl.

 You evaluate every control, tool, and process with a new question: “Does this help me see and contain data access and movement inside SaaS in near-real time, and can it give me a blast radius in hours?”

-The organizations that make this shift in 2026 won’t just survive multi-extortion attacks.
-They’ll turn regulatory pressure into strategic advantage, consolidate fragmented security stacks, and build recovery architectures that become competitive differentiators.
+Security teams that make this shift in 2026 are better positioned to turn regulatory pressure into strategic advantage, consolidate fragmented stacks, and build recovery architectures that hold up under real incident conditions.

 Was this helpful?